 The tour began in an orientation theater with a viewing of “Out of Many, One,” a 13-minute film that offers a quick history lesson of the establishment of Congress and Washington, DC, as the nation’s capitol, as well as insight on the construction of the Capitol building itself.
 From there our group moved to The Rotunda, a room considerably more impressive, though smaller, than it looks on television.
 Oversized statues and busts commemorate U.S. presidents, large paintings depicting significant historic events line the lower walls, and intricate carvings are etched in the sandstone above them.
 But the best view is overhead, into the Rotunda dome.
 From the fresco painting on the ceiling 180 feet above to the elaborate designs and arched windows adorning the dome to the frescoed frieze meant to look like three dimensional carvings, it is a magnificent work of art that all ages can appreciate.
 The kids were just as mesmerized by the overhead view as us adults.

 Next on the tour was the National Statuary Hall, another grand chamber displaying 38 statues contributed by U.S. States along the perimeter of the room.
 Several people on the tour asked to see their state’s statue for a photo op, and our tour guide swiftly demonstrated her knowledge of the building by quickly pointing out all of them.
-She also showed us how the acoustics of the room work and relayed the story of how John Quincy Adams would eavesdrop on conversations.
+She also showed us how the acoustics of the room work and relayed the story of how John Quincy Adams would eavesdrop on conversations (though it’s apparently just a story and not true).
 We gathered around a plaque marking where his desk sat as our guide spoke from across the room; we could hear her clearly even though she spoke in a low voice.

 From there, we headed to the Old Supreme Court Chamber for a quick pass through and photo ops and then the Capitol Crypt, which does not actually entomb any bodies as the name implies.
 But the room is still fascinating with 13 statues representing the 13 original colonies, perfectly preserved stonework, and solid Doric columns that were initially built to support the Rotunda.